What is vitamin C?

 Research shows that moderate to high strengths of vitamin C are particularly effective and provide a host of benefits for the skin: from 5% and higher, with amounts of 10% and above typically found in targeted treatments.
 If your skin looks dull or has an uneven tone, regardless of your skin type, a lightweight liquid 15% vitamin C booster is ideal for layering.
 If stubborn dark spots are more your concern, a 25% vitamin C skin treatment works great for discolourations.

-Lower concentrations of vitamin C (5% or less) are good for your skin as well, providing cumulative benefits in leave-on products such as moisturisers, serums and eye creams.
+Lower concentrations of vitamin C (5% or less) are good for your skin as well, providing cumulative benefits in leave-on products like moisturisers, eye creams, serums and SPF moisturisers too.
 In fact, research has shown that concentrations below 1% provide antioxidant and anti-ageing benefits to the skin.
 Lower strengths of vitamin C also help enhance the benefits of other youth-preserving ingredients, for instance retinol and ceramides.

 When and how to use vitamin C in your routine